adcar/penguins/README.md

-# Cawd2 Final
+# Penguins!

-Source code for the Cawd2 Final.
+Source code for the [Penguins!](https://penguins.acardosi.dev/) website.

 ## About